bmarv/Currency-Tracker/README.md

 # Currency Tracker

-A live version can be found here [here](https://currency-tracker.netlify.app/).
+A live version can be found [here](https://currency-tracker.netlify.app/).

 _build with ReactJS._